-You would share every tiny information with each other.
+You would share every tiny piece of information with each other.

-Whether it’s about her best friend’s nail polish colour or your grandparent’s marriage anniversary, both of you were up to date with each other’s daily news.
+Whether it’s about her best friend’s nail polish color or your grandparent’s marriage anniversary, both of you were up to date with each other’s daily news.

-However, when you guys get separated by the distance, the frequency of news sharing becomes lesser day by day.
+However, when you guys get separated by the distance, news sharing frequency becomes lesser day by day.

 Usually, the following things happen: